Do you have a headache? Pop a painkiller.

 These drugs neutralize the stomach acid and help relieve heartburn, acidity, and indigestion.
 Antacids should be taken with food or after meals for effective results.
 The dose of this medicine for adults and children is different, so check with your doctor for the right dosage.
 Moreover, some antacids are not recommended for children.
 Certain antacids contain sodium so if you are suffering from high blood pressure, these antacids might not be a right choice.

 Pregnant women and breastfeeding women should consult a doctor before taking antacids.
 Also, if you are suffering from liver disease, kidney disease, or heart disease, it is best to ask your doctor as certain antacids may not be safe for you.
-If you suffer from any side-effects such as stomach pain, diarrhoea, flatulence, constipation, or vomiting, do consult your doctor immediately.
-Do not take antacids on a regular basis or for a long-term as it is not recommended.
-Ask your doctor if you want to take it despite its complications.

 (The article is reviewed by Dr. Lalit Kanodia, General Physician)